aspuru-guzik-group/mission_control/docs/user_guide/jobs.rst

    needs to run.

 We usually don't interact directly with the JobDirBuilder.
-Instead we use the `houston` command runner to call the JobDirBuilder.
+Instead we use the :doc:`houston` command runner to call the JobDirBuilder.
 For example:

 .. testcode::